Particular/docs.particular.net/servicepulse/install-servicepulse-in-iis.md

 Steps

- 1. Create folder for ServicePulse files.
+ 1. Create directory for ServicePulse files.
  1. Extract ServicePulse files.
  1. Disable/Remove ServicePulse.
  1. Remove `netsh` url restriction.
  1. Create ServicePulse website in IIS.
- 1. Refer to ServicePulse folder.
+ 1. Refer to ServicePulse directory.

 ServicePulse, by default, is [installed](installation.md) as a Windows Service that will self-host the ServicePulse web application.